 Due to the Federal Government shutdown, the National Archives (www.archives.gov) is closed.
 We are unable to post or participate in any of our social media channels during this closure.
 All National Archives facilities are closed, with the exception of the Federal Records Centers and the Federal Register until the Federal government reopens.

-So, what is in the RG 286 records and how should researchers approach diving in to world of USAID?
-Most important is for researchers to have as much specific information as possible depending on how specific your research needs are.
-Knowing specific offices, project names, beneficiary countries or regions, or any other relevant data that … Continue reading Know Your Records: USAID, RG 286, Part II
+By Alfie Paul So, what is in the RG 286 Records (Record Group 286: Records of the Agency for International Development, 1948 - 2003), and how should researchers approach diving in to the world of USAID?
+Most important is for researchers to have as much specific information as possible depending on how specific your research … Continue reading Know Your Records: USAID, RG 286, Part II

-The National Archives has a program of presentations called Know Your Records through which archivists, volunteers, and others share their knowledge of our records with you, the public.
+By Alfie Paul The National Archives has a program of presentations called Know Your Records through which archivists, volunteers, and others share their knowledge of our records with you, the public.
 It is a great way for interested individuals to learn what we have and how to use what we have to their advantage.
-The Text Message, in … Continue reading Know Your Records: USAID, RG 286, Part I
+The … Continue reading Know Your Records: USAID, RG 286, Part I

 Tomorrow we are all Irish.
 So, to celebrate St. Patirck's Day I had a look around our holdings to see how The Text Message could celebrate Eire.
 As always I used our Online Public Access (OPA) system and found some expected things: Consular records in RG 84 (Records of the Foreign Service Posts of the Department … Continue reading Irish American Heroes

 Presidents Day is celebrated in honor of the birthday of our first president, George Washington, who was born February 22nd.
 But what if he was not actually the first President of the nation?
 What if we celebrated this holiday in April instead?
 When all of the states ratified the Articles of Confederation in 1781, they … Continue reading President’s/Presidents’/Presidents Day?